2-Way Directional Valve (G)

 -

-`Linear' - the opening area is a linear function of the degree of opening of the orifice.
+Linear— the opening area is a linear function of the degree of opening of the hole. -

-- a general non-linear relationship that is specified in tabular form.
+Tabulated— a general nonlinear relationship, which is given in tabular form.

 |